corbosman/node-red-gpiod/README.md

 ```
-docker run -d -p 8888:8888 --privileged --name gpiod corbosman/node-red-gpiod:dev -n 127.0.0.1 -s 2
+docker run -d -p 8888:8888 --privileged --name gpiod corbosman/gpiod:dev -n 127.0.0.1 -s 2
 ```

 __note: the options "-g -a 1" are always passed to the daemon"__

 ## Running through docker-compose

-A better way to run this daemon is by creating a container stack with node-red and possibly other containers like mosquitto.
+A better way to run this daemon is by creating a container stack with for example node-red and possibly other containers like mosquitto.
 A sample docker-compose.yml can be found in the github repository at https://github.com/corbosman/node-red-gpiod.
 This allows you to run the pigpiod daemon in a protected network that is only accessible by Node-Red.

 ```